 Construction data: What’s in a number?

-During election season polls are often the source of news stories.
-But, they are often complex, confusing and even contradictory.
+During election season, polls are often the source of news stories.
+However, data is often complex, confusing and even contradictory.
 That’s why pollsters and pundits analyze a variety of sources to paint a more complete picture of what’s to come.

 This same philosophy and approach should be taken when studying construction data.
 Construction and economic data are useful tools, but it’s important to understand the information at hand before making decisions on a project.